lovelysusy924/sinatra-fwitter-3-databases-pc-jastor-120215/README.md

  No NAME specified.
 Example usage: `rake db:create_migration NAME=create_users`
  ```

  What a helpful error - thanks, Rake!
 This says that we need to give our migration a name.
 In general, your migration names should describe what they are doing.
-Since we're creating a table called tweets, let's call this migraiton `create_tweets`.
+Since we're creating a table called tweets, let's call this migration `create_tweets`.

  Run the following command: `rake db:create_migration NAME=create_tweets`.
 This will create a directory called `db`.
-Inside of `db` will be a directory alled `migrate`, and inside of the `migrate` directory will be a file named someting like `20141022163315_create_tweets.rb`.
+Inside of `db` will be a directory called `migrate`, and inside of the `migrate` directory will be a file named something like `20141022163315_create_tweets.rb`.
 The beginning is a timestamp - this is important, as it ensures that our migrations will run in order.

  Inside of your migration file, ActiveRecord has stubbed out the migration for us.
 We have a class called `CreateTweets` which inherits from `ActiveRecord::Migration` and an empty method called `change`.
-Replace the `change` method with two methods - one called `up` and one called `down`. asdf
+Replace the `change` method with two methods - one called `up` and one called `down`.

 ```ruby
  class CreateTweets < ActiveRecord::Migration